dixslyf/mnist-digits-nb-nn/report/report.typ

 support vector machines~(SVMs),
 $K$-nearest neighbours
 and non-convolutional neural networks.
-Their results indicate that CNNs outperformed these other methods with lower error rates.
+Their results indicate that CNNs outperformed these other methods, with lower error rates.

 Rather than focus on complex architectures and algorithms,